Marina Pierro

-Early life, meeting Borowczyk, and Behind Convent Walls
+Early life

 Marina Pierro was born in Boscotrecase in the Campanese region of Italy.
 Various sources give 1956 and 1960 as the year of her birth.

 Pierro spent her childhood and adolescence in Turin where her family had moved a few years after Pierro's birth.
 At an early age, Pierro showed talent in drawing and painting, which led her to artistic studies.
 Pierro followed photography and theatre courses; studied French; had interests in astrology, esotericism, and psychoanalysis; and maintained a passion for cinema and acting.
 While studying drawing and painting at Turin's Accademia Albertina, Pierro performed in theatre.